Dr. Carey Mitchell House

 Address: 345 North Oak Avenue

-He became Mayor and during the World War II was in charge of The Rationing Board.
+He served as Mayor of Orange City from 1942-1944, and during World War II was in charge of The Rationing Board.
 Dr. Mitchell was a member of the Masons, the Pilgrim Community Church and the Regional Blood Program of the American Red Cross.

-The house was also the home of Orange City's former Mayor Tom Laputka 2011-2016.
+The house was also the home of Orange City's former Mayor Tom Laputka from 2011-2016.

 Orange City (2018).Tour of Historic Homes and Buildings Saturday, December 8,2012 [Brochure].
 Orange City,FL

 United States Department of the Interior National Park Service (2004).
 National Register of Historic Places Continuation Sheet Orange City Historic District Orange City, Volusia County, Florida